azwethinkweizkd/codeTechChitChat/README.md

 [codeTechChitChat - Kevin Devlin](https://github.com/azwethinkweizkd/codeTechChitChat)

 Once files have been save into a working directory a one more step will need to take place, and that is to install node_modules.
-The node_modules will include: dotenv, express, mysql12, sequelize, faker, express-session, express-handlebars, bcrypt, connect-session-sequelize"
+The node_modules will include: dotenv, express, mysql12, sequelize, faker, express-session, express-handlebars, bcrypt, connect-session-sequelize.

 To install the node_modules properly one will need to type in the terminal under the current working directory for the application: